Uhlmann's theorem for measured divergences: Duality with the quantum relative entropy

 \end{corollary} \end{shaded} \begin{proof} By Proposition~\ref{thm: duality sum zero}, we know that

-Since the first term on the left-hand side is non-increasing in $n$ (see~\cite[Lemma 27]{fang2024generalized}), its limit exists when $n$ goes to infinity.
-By the equality relation, the limit for the second term on the left-hand side also exists.
+{Since the first term on the left-hand side is subadditive (see~\cite[Lemma 26]{fang2024generalized}), its limit exists when $n$ goes to infinity by Fekete's lemma.} By the equality relation, the limit for the second term on the left-hand side also exists.
 Therefore, we have

-Finally, we complete the proof by noting that the second term on the left hand side is equal to the one with quantum relative entropy (see~\cite[Lemma 29]{fang2024generalized}). \end{proof}
+Finally, we complete the proof by noting that the second term on the left-hand side is equal to the one with quantum relative entropy (see~\cite[Lemma 28]{fang2024generalized}). \end{proof}